MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-peripheral-simulator.md

 The peripheral simulator is a utility that Microsoft provides as part of Microsoft Dynamics 365 Commerce and as a standalone utility.
 The utility has two primary components, a *virtual peripheral simulator* and a *point of sale (POS) simulator*.

-- **Virtual peripheral simulator** - The virtual peripheral simulator is provided to primarily support testing of scenarios that usually require physical POS peripheral devices.
-It's also useful for diagnosing peripheral problems.
+- **Virtual peripheral simulator** - The virtual peripheral simulator primarily supports the testing of scenarios that usually require physical POS peripheral devices, and is also useful for diagnosing peripheral problems.
 If a peripheral isn't functioning correctly when physically connected but does function correctly when configured as a virtual peripheral, the issue is probably caused by the physical device or the manufacturer-provided device driver.
 In these cases, Microsoft recommends that you contact the manufacturer to resolve the issue.
-- **POS simulator** - The POS simulator is used to test the compatibility of physical peripheral devices without having to deploy the POS client.
+- **POS simulator** - The POS simulator tests the compatibility of physical peripheral devices without having to deploy the POS client.

 ## Install the peripheral simulator